-Having wrapped up my summer in North America, so too have I wrapped up my No Baggage Challenge adventure.
+Having wrapped up my summer in North America, so too ends the No Baggage Challenge wrap-up.
 After preparing for the monumental challenge of traveling with no baggage, I then took to the skies to fly with no baggage and enjoy (endure?) a week in hot sunny Florida (with varying degrees of success).
 My second no-baggage adventure was to take the train to Quebec City.

 Many of my learning curves with this style of travel would be specific to women, from pocket layout to toiletries to the ever-present “what to wear” conundrum.
 But I also learned a few things about my current entourage of luggage that I expect will be very enlightening (in every sense of the word) in the future.

 This post was originally published in 2011.
 It has since been updated for accuracy of links and content.

 Some no baggage travelers might suggest that you only need one outfit.
 Wash it at night, and it’s dry the next morning.
 I see two problems with this scenario: first of all, what do you wear to sleep?
 Although I’m not a total prude, I’m pretty sure my house hosts wouldn’t have appreciated a naked Nora traipsing through the house at night while my clothes were drying.
 (Heaven forbid I should have stayed in a guesthouse with shared bathroom facilities).